 Some dogs will be sedated initially, but may eventually return to normal activity.
 Other dogs might drink and urinate more than usual, and have an increased appetite.
 In rare cases the liver will become toxic due to this drug.
 This is why we check a full blood panel every 6 months while your pet is on this medication.

-Phenobarbitol levels can be measured in the bloodstream, and are a guide to proper dose of this drug.
-This will help us look for side effects to the medication (rare) and to make sure we are at adequate levels in the bloodstream.
+Phenobarbitol levels can be measured in the bloodstream, and are an important guide to proper dose of this drug.
+This will make sure we are at adequate levels in the bloodstream.
+One of the reasons a dog might continue to have seizures while on phenobarbital is an inadequate blood level.
+In this case we adjust the dose.

 We recommend performing the phenobarbitol check every few weeks to months for the first few months of therapy in order to get an idea of how your pet reacts to the medication.
 The phenobarbitol level is interpreted in conjunction with the amount of seizures that is occurring.
 All adequately controlled dogs on long term phenobarbitol should have an exam, blood panel with urinalysis, and phenobarbitol level checked every 6 months at least.
 Dogs can become refractory to phenobarbitol, so it is imperative you give the medication as prescribed and monitor carefully so we can decide the best course of action in this case.
 It is not uncommon to have to increase the dose in some dogs.